virtual-world-framework/vwf-web/getting_started.md

     source: board.dae
 ```

-Go ahead and run the application.
+Copy the above code to `index.vwf.yaml` and save.
+Now go ahead and run the application.
 You should see something like the following:

 ![](/images/shot1.png)